 Best for: Diaspora identity songs

 Write a bilingual code-switch identity pop lyric.
 Theme: growing up between two cultures.
 Switch rule: lines alternate which language dominates; each line has 1 phrase from the other language.
+Mandarin in characters.
 Mood: searching-confident.
 16 lines.
-Provide pinyin under any Mandarin phrase.
+Add pinyin under any Mandarin phrase.

 7. Cross-strait family text message